rhyno3117/Phase-4-Python-Mock-CC-Movies-Actors/README.md

 }
 ```

-If the `Mission` is created successfully, send back a response about the new
+If the `Movie` is created successfully, send back a response about the new movie:
-mission:

 ```json
 {